-G. Vacation and Sick Leave
+H. Vacation and Sick Leave

 Under the TSA's personnel policies, employees are granted vacation leave in varying amounts based on their length of service.
-Vacation leave accrual varies from four to eight hours per biweekly pay period.
-Sick leave accrual is four hours per bi-weekly pay period.
-The limit on the accumulation and carry over to the next calendar year of annual leave is 240 hours.
-There is no limit on the accumulation of sick leave.
-Upon termination from the District by retirement, employees are paid accrued vacation leave and accrued sick leave in limited circumstances.
-On termination of employment by illness or death, employees are paid accrued vacation and accrued sick leave in some circumstances.
+Vacation leave accrual varies from four to eight hours per pay period.
+Sick leave accrual is four hours per pay period.
+The limit on the accumulation of annual leave is 240 hours and there is no limit on sick leave.
+Upon termination from the District by retirement, employees are paid accrued vacation leave and up to 80 hours of accrued sick leave.
+On termination of employment by illness or death, employees are paid accrued vacation and up to 80 hours of accrued sick leave.